 Many of us have had to cancel travel plans due to the coronavirus.
 Whether we can get our money back or need to accept a travel credit/voucher for future travel depends on the policies of the travel suppliers we booked with.

-NEA Vacations—which offers savings of up to 50% on hotels and resorts, cruises and guided vacations—has been proactively contacting members with planned travel (watch your email for its Peace of Mind Travel Update).
+NEA Travel—which offers savings of up to 50% on hotels and resorts, cruises and guided vacations—has been proactively contacting members with planned travel (watch your email for its Peace of Mind Travel Update).
 Some vendors, such as cruise lines, are offering future travel incentives and credits and that information will be communicated as it’s available.
-If you’d like to cancel your travel plans booked with NEA Vacations, representatives are ready to help.
+If you’d like to cancel your travel plans booked with NEA Travel, representatives are ready to help.
 Check out this helpful trip cancellation FAQ with more details.

 If you booked travel plans on your own, here are some tips that may help you navigate the cancellation/rebooking process.